Summerset, South Dakota

 Summerset is a city in Meade County, South Dakota, United States.
 The population was 2,972 at the 2020 census.
 Located in the western part of the state, it is the first city to incorporate in the state since 1985.

 Summerset was incorporated in an election that was held on June 7, 2005.
 Opponents of the city's dissolution insist a population of more than one thousand, despite the formal pre-incorporation census indicating 597 residents.
 The city is located west of Interstate 90, between the towns of Blackhawk and Piedmont.
 The city shares its zip codes of 57718 and 57769 with these two towns.

 During its first year, Summerset faced a few challenges.
 There was confusion about the location of the city's boundaries.
 A lawsuit was filed to dismiss the incorporation election; moreover, the citizens petitioned to have the town dissolved for a multitude of reasons, including high taxes; the petition failed.

 This issue went to trial on September 14, 2006 in Meade County.
 A decision was handed down by the jury in the trial on September 15, 2006, siding with Summerset that there were indeed more than 1000 inhabitants at the time of the vote to incorporate.
 The plaintiff, Casey Dolney of Summerset, can appeal the decision to the South Dakota Supreme Court.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.21 sqmi, all land.

 Summerset is part of the Rapid City, South Dakota metropolitan area, which includes Meade and Pennington counties.

 Demographics

+2020 census

+As of the census of 2020, there were 2,972 people and 1,081 households in the city.